settorka/software-eng-monorepo/hybrid-search/v2/README.md

 - Throughput.
 - Deployment sophistication.

-This order matters.
-A fast search service that returns misleading scores or hides dependency failures is not a good `v2`.
+Misleading scores or hidden dependency failures are not acceptable performance optimizations.

 ## 1. Define The Solution Shape

-Before writing the production implementation, `v2` answers the core design questions.

 ### Problem